Why composable architecture is the future of digital experience

 Rapid innovation

-Monolithic platforms have complex pain points that require hundreds of hours of development time and resources to upgrade and maintain with heavy reliance on tech teams.
-A composable platform is more manageable for IT to upgrade as technology evolves because new apps and integrations can be launched independently.
+Monolithic platforms require hundreds of hours of development time and resources to upgrade and maintain with heavy reliance on tech teams.
+A composable platform is more manageable for IT because you can launch new apps and integrations independently.
 Major website overhauls become a thing of the past.
 Free from mundane marketing requests and maintenance, IT can focus on innovation and delivering better customer experiences.

 Increased ROI